Geant4/geant4/examples/advanced/eFLASH_radiotherapy/README.txt

 EM Standard option 4 is activated.
 The user can change the physics list in the physics list class.
 A production cut for gammas e+ and e- can be applied provided the specification of the Region name defined in the FlashDetectorConstruction Class (Default region is the water phantom).

+=====================MINIBEAM PRODUCTION CONFIGURATION=====================

+A new geometrical configuration has been added to give the possibility to simulate the production of eletron minibeams using passive tungsten collimators just attached at the end of the final applicator.
+This configuration reproduce the realistical experimental characterization reported in J. Pensavalle at al., Front.
+Phys.
+11:1269495.
+Two different geometrical configuratuons of the minibeam collimators are implemented within the class FlashMinibeamTemplate.cc, corresponding to a GRID (x and y square holes) and PLANAR (y stripes) gemoetry.
+The user can change the material, the side of the hole size, the center-to-center distance (betweent to consecutive holes) and the total field size (of the minibeam pattern) modifying the FlashMinibeamTemplate.cc class.
+The code implements as default the classical uniform beam with the 100 mm diameter applicator.
+To activate the minibeam collimators:

+in FlashDetectorConstruction.cc set:
+ G4bool Template_constr = true;

+in FlashApplicator.cc: uncomment:

+SetOuterRadius(25*mm);
+SetApplicatorLength(173.5*mm);

+ fInitial_pos=-74.70005*cm;

+in FlashPrimaryGenerator action.cc set:
+G4double defaultX0 =-74.70005*cm;

+The macro file minibeam.mac is also provided to score the 2D map dose on the water phantom.
+The default scorer is 0.2x15x15 mm, with 1x200x200 bins